lilyhgxiao/PetLabs/README.md

 DELETE request to /items/:id is used when the app needs to completely remove a specific item.
 However, because neither the admin nor the user has an ability to delete an item, DELETE on specific item is actually never used in our app.

+## Pet Type Routes
+The following routes allow the app to modify pet type information in the database.

 ### POST Routes to /pettypes
 This route is used to add a pet type to the database.